 Students will receive further direction from the Office of the Registrar informing them whether they are to take their examinations for a particular semester in the morning or afternoon.
 During each day of the final examination period stated on the Academic Calendar, two examination “slots” are created.
 The morning slot begins at 8:30 a.m., and the afternoon slot begins at 1:30 p.m.
 One of these slots will be assigned to first-year students, and the other will be assigned to upper-level students, although the assignment may vary from term to term.

-All exams will be scheduled by the University of Dayton School of Law administration and must be taken on the assigned day and time during the final examination period each term.Top
+All exams will be scheduled by the University of Dayton School of Law administration and must be taken on the assigned day and time during the final examination period each term.Back to top from Exam Schedules

 Exam Procedures and Instructions